 Articles tagged with jerry brown

-Issues, LA Noir, News, Politics, Power and Water, Summer, Water and the Drought, Zocalo Public Square »
+Issues, LA Noir, News, Politics, Summer, Water and the Drought, Zocalo Public Square »

 Governor Jerry Brown has ordered cities throughout California to cut their water use by 25 percent – or more – as the state struggles with a fourth year of an historic drought.